Do you ❤️ Trino? Give us a 🌟 on GitHub

 git clone [email protected]:bitsondatadev/trino-getting-started.git

-cd lakefs/trino-lakefs-minio/
+cd community_tutorials/lakefs/trino-lakefs-minio/

 docker-compose up -d